comit-network/RFCs/RFC-002-SWAP.md

 ## Terminology

-### Alice & Bob

-Participants of the atomic swap.
-Alice and Bob intend to exchange two assets via an atomic swap.
-Alice and Bob may refer to both the users and the COMIT nodes proceeding with the swap.

 ### Ledger

 A distributed record (e.g. a blockchain) which tracks asset ownerships and transactions.
 For example, the Bitcoin or Ethereum networks